RuiFeiHe/learngit/readme.txt

 Lesson 2
-After break and return to work, use 'git status' to check if anything is changed

-if somthing is changed but not added, use 'git diff'

-knowing the difference, we can then add the changed files and commit.
+After break and return to work, use 'git status' to check if anything is changed If somthing is changed but not added, use 'git diff' Knowing the difference, we can then add the changed files and commit.
 ---